Portrait of a Lady on Fire

 Time Out says

-Already one painter has come and gone.
-Marianne’s challenge is to get Héloïse to sit for her during the time they live in close quarters in her family home, talking walks on the stormy beach or in the nearby dunes.
-Marianne does get her subject to sit for her – but what happens is far more interesting than just superficial success as a growing bond develops between them that’s reflected in the curious development of the paintings.
-A bond emerges, too, with the only other person left in the house when Héloïse’s mother travels away: a servant, Sophie (Luàna Bajrami), who gets help from both women when a crisis emerges in her life.
+Everything begins with Marianne (Noémie Merlant) teaching an art class.
+A memory throws her into an extended flashback that takes up nearly the entire running time.
+We see her being rowed by a boatful of men to a remote island; she’s a professional painter, arriving to do a portrait of Héloïse (Adèle Haenel, hypnotically headstrong), a young woman whose mother wants a likeness of her to send to her prospective husband, a Milanese aristocrat.
+Already one painter has come and gone, in failure.
+Marianne’s challenge is to get Héloïse to unwittingly pose during the interludes when they take walks on the stormy beach or the nearby dunes.
+Marianne does eventually get her subject to sit for her, but what happens between them is far more interesting: a growing romance that’s reflected in the painting.
+A bond emerges, as well, with the only other person left in the house when Héloïse’s mother travels away: a servant, Sophie (Luàna Bajrami), who gets help from both women when a crisis emerges in her life.

-‘Portrait’ might be set in the 1770s but it feels totally contemporary and relevant in its energy and in what it says about art and who’s making it, and how that affects how we view the world and each other.
+Portrait may be set in the past, but it feels contemporary in its energy and what it says about art and who’s making it.
 It’s also an intensely moving evocation of female love and friendship, without ever being coy or unnecessarily erotic.
 It’s bold and proud.
-One of the many winning things about this film is that it exists in a wider world dominated by the desires and rules of men but Sciamma strips men out of the film almost entirely, apart from during its bookends.
-It’s deeply romantic and also deeply thoughtful – an electric combination.
+One of the many winning things about this film is that, while the story exists in a wider world dominated by the desires and rules of men, Sciamma strips them out of her cast almost entirely, apart from brief appearances in the bookends.
+That makes for an oasis charged with possibility—and, for a moment, freedom.

 Cast and crew